 Course substitutions and program changes must be requested through an academic advisor.
-Students should contact their advisor to complete A Change of Course substitution) or Program form with a copy to be sent to the Office of Student Services.
+Students should contact their advisor to complete A Change of Course (course substitution) or Program form with a copy to be sent to the Office of Student Services.
 The student should also work with their advisor to establish an updated Program of Study.

 The University reserves the right to cancel a course if the enrollment is insufficient.
-Usually such cancellations occur two weeks before a class starts.
+Usually, such cancellations occur two weeks before a class starts.
 Students will be notified of course cancellations and offered enrollment in other program appropriate courses.
-Students will incur no expenses related to canceled courses.
+Students will incur no academic-related expenses related to canceled courses.

 Students are expected to progress toward the completion of their degree in a timely fashion.
-At the undergraduate level, fulltime enrollment is considered 9 credits per trimester, normally no more than 6 credits per term.
-However, students will need to take one extra course per year in order to complete the degree in two years.
-In this manner, the undergraduate program can be completed in six trimesters or two calendar years, although students may choose to complete the program in less time.
-While some students may need more time to complete a program, all students are expected to complete their degree within 5 years from the starting date.
+Full time enrollment is considered 6 credit hours per semester, normally one 3 credit course per term.
+In this manner, most degree programs can be completed in six semesters or two calendar years, although students may choose to complete the program in less time.
+While some students may need more time to complete a program, all students are expected to complete their respective degrees within 5 years from the starting date.